 - 1. Significant new information not available at the time of the original decision - 2.
-Evidence that the person who made the original decision - o refused to hear all witnesses brought forward by the student,

-- o applied rules not actually in effect, - o did not give fair process to the student, - o did not follow the rules as set in place in the Brewton-Parker College Student Handbook and Academic Catalog, - o made a decision that is contrary to or disregarded entirely the evidence that was presented, or - o made a decision that was biased. - 3.
+Evidence that the person who made the original decision - a.
+Refused to hear all witnesses brought forward by the student, - b.
+Applied rules not actually in effect, - c.
+Did not give fair process to the student, - d.
+Did not follow the rules as set in place in the Brewton-Parker College Student Handbook and Academic Catalog, - e.
+Made a decision that is contrary to or disregarded entirely the evidence that was presented, or - f.
+Made a decision that was biased. - 3.
 Evidence that the action taken was excessive for the charge made against the student